International Travel and Export Controls

 With whom will you collaborate, associate, or do business with?

 Before travel, foreign parties may be screened using the Restricted Party Screening tool to avoid collaborating with a prohibited party.
-The Export Control and International Compliance team can assist with conducting screenings.
+The Export Controls and International Compliance team can assist with conducting screenings.

 How will you safeguard your research?